susmitha-9/Snowflake-Projects/README.md

-# Snowflake
-Snowflake Scripts, SCD1 and SCD2 Implementation:-
+# Snowflake Scripts, SCD1 and SCD2 Implementation:-

 **ETL SCD1 using Snowflake Tasks, Streams, and Stored Procedures**